AtomicSlushee/Assignment3/README.txt

 ECE574A

 Assignment #3
-todo -- Brief Description
+Converts a C-like behavioral description into a scheduled high-level statement machine implemented in Verilog.
+Usage: [input C-like file] [a latency constraint specified in cycles] [output Verilog file]

 Member Contributions
-* Andrew -- todo
+* Andrew -- FDS and all buggy/hard-to-read code
-* Eric -- todo
+* Eric -- FDS, testing, and good code
-* Ken -- todo
+* Ken -- Verilog-to-HLSM, Program Flow and architecture